whitebear0909/test_php_10_28/README.md

   ?>
  ```
 ## Question 3
-     <p>During a large data migration, you get the following error: Fatal error: Allowed memory size of 134217728 bytes exhausted (tried to allocate 54 bytes). </p>
+     During a large data migration, you get the following error: Fatal error: Allowed memory size of 134217728 bytes exhausted (tried to allocate 54 bytes). </p>
-     <p>You've traced the problem to the following snippet of code:</p>
+     You've traced the problem to the following snippet of code:
     ```
     $stmt = $pdo->prepare('SELECT * FROM largeTable');
     $stmt->execute();